Mastering FDA Net Weight Labeling Requirements for Compliance and Trust

 USDA Regulations for Net Weight and Net Weight Labeling:

-Here are some of the UDA’s regulations regarding net weight and net weight labeling:
+Here are some of the USDA’s regulations regarding net weight and net weight labeling:

 • Net Weight Statement: The USDA requires that the net weight of a product be accurately stated and prominently displayed on the label.
 The net weight excludes the weight of any packaging material.